hoffmangroup/umap/README.rst

 The scripts that are produced by **ubismap.py** assume that you are using a Sun Grid Engine computing cluster.
+If you don't have access to the server, you need to change the commands as described below.
 You can use parameters of this script to adjust it to your own system.
 You may need to manually edit this file because many of the SGE settings are very different than other computing clusters.
 However, all of the Umap modules accept *-job_id* which allows you to use the modules without a cluster or if